mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step4.md

 To switch between contexts, type  `kubectx CONTEXT NAME`

-Let's switch to the dev-context:
+Let's switch to the dev-context by typing the below command:

 `kubectx dev-context`{{execute}}